microsoft/azure-spring-apps-training/08-build-a-spring-cloud-gateway/README.md

   - Select `gateway` to have more information on the microservice.
 - Copy/paste the public endpoint that is provided (there is a "Test Endpoint" like for microservices, but the gateway is directly exposed on the Internet, so let's use this).

-As the gateway is connected to Eureka, it should have automatically opened routes to the available microservices, with URL paths in the form of `/microservice-name/**`:
+As the gateway is connected to Eureka, it should have automatically opened routes to the available microservices, with URL paths in the form of `/MICROSERVICE-ID/**`:

-- Test the `city-service` microservice endpoint by doing: `curl https://XXXXXXXX.azureapps.io/city-service/cities`
+- Test the `city-service` microservice endpoint by doing: `curl https://XXXXXXXX.azureapps.io/CITY-SERVICE/cities` (replacing XXXXXXXX by the name of your gateway)
-- Test the `weather-service` microservice endpoint by doing: `curl https://XXXXXXXX.azureapps.io/weather-service/weather/city?name=Paris%2C%20France`
+- Test the `weather-service` microservice endpoint by doing: `curl 'https://XXXXXXXX.azureapps.io/WEATHER-SERVICE/weather/city?name=Paris%2C%20France'` (replacing XXXXXXXX by the name of your gateway)

-If you need to check your code, the final project is available in the ["weather-service" folder](weather-service/).
+If you need to check your code, the final project is available in the ["gateway" folder](gateway/).

 ---